hasanoqool/TransferLearning/README.md

 * The steps of this project are the following:
     * Extract features from images using pre-traineed network
     * Using extracted features to train a classifier
-    * Train a classifier to classify multi watches (Multi-Label)
-    * Implementing ResNet from scratch
-    * Classify images using a pre-trained network using the Keras
+    * Fine-tuning a network using the Keras API.
+    * Fine-tuning a network using tensorflow.

 #
 ## Running feature_extractor.py